dxfrontier/cds-ts-dispatcher/README.md

 `Example 2`

 Methods `After.
-'Update'` will be executed on single instance request and entity set.
+'Update'` will be executed on single instance request.
 Methods `After.
 'Create', 'Read'` will be executed only on entity set request.

 - Example single request : http://localhost:4004/odata/v4/main/ `MyEntity(ID=2f12d711-b09e-4b57-b035-2cbd0a023a09)`